techidaily/site-win11-tips/source/_posts/how-to-clear-visual-elements-from-search-bar.md

 2. Choose**Search** \>**Show Search Highlights** .
 ![Taskbar menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/search-highlights-1.jpg)

  After you have unchecked the Search highlights option, the illustrations will disappear immediately.
-If this does not work for you, you can also[use the Group Policy to disable search highlights](https://www.makeuseof.com/windows-10-remove-search-highlights/) .
+If this does not work for you, you can also [use the Group Policy to disable search highlights](https://www.makeuseof.com/windows-10-remove-search-highlights/) .

 If you are a Windows 11 user, you can use these steps as well: